ezrpg-legacy/ezRPG-1.2.x/README.md

 =====

-##Notes about 1.2.1.5
+##Notes about 1.2.1.6
 ####Pushed July 18 2016
 ```

-- Working on fixing the Plugin Manager.
-Porting over the concept introduced by JesterC in ezRPG 1.0.x with the Module_Info.txt
-- Everytime you visit the Plugin Manager, it will force a reload of the Module Cache which does a scandir and a db call, as well as recreates the /cache/module_cache file.
-- This module_cache will then be active and usable throughout the game and never get reloaded until visiting the Plugin Manager.
-- The idea is that the cache is always good until that 1 event, as that's the only page we should be doing activations and installations of modules, if we never do that after uploading a new module, then it's neither installed nor active yet.
+- With the Plugin Manager done, I've been working on the Menu Manager.
+- Needed to fix a number of syntaxes in the template and main plugin.
+- Fixed a few side things as well like the validation function, test hooks, exceptions, and the PlayersOnline hook.

 ```
 =====